In Catalan, we say that ‘by talking, people reach understanding’.

 - Voluntary (the parties in the dispute are the ones who decide to instigate mediation, and they can also abandon the process whenever they deem it appropriate).

-- Confidential (the dialogue generated is not disclosed, and is confidential between the parties and the mediator)
+- Confidential (the dialogue that is generated is not disclosed; it remains between the parties and the mediator)

 The conflicting parties

 This could be two or more people who have a legitimate interest in the disputed issue, whether an individual, a company or an organisation.

 They may even be underage if they have enough knowledge.
 In all cases, children over the age of 12 are permitted to intervene in mediations that concern them.
 Exceptionally, they can even ask for mediation to be instigated.
 This request often arises in the case of parental separations.

 The instigation of mediation can be requested either by the interested parties or at the behest of a judicial authority (e.g. a judge).

 A third party, unrelated to the conflicting parties, acts as mediator to help the parties find the best solution.
 Mediators are impartial professionals.
 There is a Public Register of Mediators where conflicting parties can choose a mediator, or a mediator can be recommended by the Private Law Mediation Centre of Catalonia.

 The mediator summons the conflicting parties to various sessions where they can present their points of view and work towards a consensual solution over the course of these sessions.
 A mediation process lasts around two months, with a maximum of six 90-minute sessions.

 Once consensus is reached, it is reflected in a document of agreement signed by all the parties which they undertake to apply.